 The first thing to do when you see your student plateau is to tackle the thing head-on.

 Start by ensuring that your student has a positive attitude about it; you do not want them giving up too quickly or getting discouraged early on.
-Break the task, maneuver, or ground lesson into smaller, more attainable goals.
+Break the task, flight maneuver, or ground lesson into smaller, more attainable goals.

 Remember the building blocks you learned in the fundamentals of instruction?
 Start putting them to good use.